urmilparikh95/DevOps-Pipeline/README.md

       For nginx setup, we had to make certain changes in the config and defaults file.
 We weren't aware of copying the config files to  the new location for it to run on the web server.
       For Mongo DB, we had to make sure the mongodb admin user is created with proper roles, to avoid any access issues.

-      The post build jobs consisted of:
-      * Installing dependencies
-      * Cloning the checkbox.io repo and configuring
-      * Running the app

   * iTrust: